theRealAph/ScopeLocals/README.md

 `run()` is executing, any calls to `x.get()` and `y.get()` return the values that have been bound to them.
 The methods called from `run()`, and any methods called by them, comprise the dynamic scope of `run()`.
+Because scope locals are effectively final, there is no equivalent of the `ThreadLocal.set()` method.

 (Note 1: the declarations of scope locals `x` and `y` have an explicit type parameter.
 This allows us to make a strong guarantee that if any